desandro/jshint.tmbundle/README.md

 Features:

 * Pretty UI
-* Runs automatically upon save (⌘S)
-* Can be bypassed by pressing ⇧⌘S
-* Output is only shown when errors are found
-* Window is automatically closed when it looses focus
+* Hint with ⌘K
 * Auto-updates itself to the latest version of JSHint
+* use options from `.jshintrc`
 * Based on Node.js

 ## Installation

-Download the [zip file](http://github.com/fgnass/jshint.tmbundle/zipball/master) and rename the extracted folder to `jshint.tmbundle`.
+Download the [zip file](http://github.com/desandro/jshint.tmbundle/zipball/master) and rename the extracted folder to `jshint.tmbundle`.
 Double-click.

 ## Prerequisites